 About Terri Francis

 Terri Francis is the author of Josephine Baker’s Cinematic Prism (Indiana University Press, 2021).
-She is Associate Professor of Cinematic Arts and Associate Dean for Inclusive and Critical Publics at the University of Miami.
-Dr. Francis’s work centers on innovators and adventurers in film during the early 20th century and the early 21st century.
-Her publications in Film History, Black Camera, Transition, Feminist Media Histories, and Film Quarterly draw on archival research, interviews, cultural history, and visual analysis, as she examines the vicissitudes--less media reflections and more refractions--of black performance, film feeling, and black representation.
+She is Associate Professor of Cinematic Arts and Associate Dean for an Inclusive and Creative Public Life in the School of Communication at the University of Miami.
+Dr. Francis’s research centers on innovators and adventurers in film during the early 20th century and the early 21st century.
+Her publications in Film History, Black Camera, Transition, Feminist Media Histories, SEEN, and Film Quarterly draw on archival research, wide-ranging interviews, historical contexts, and deep visual analysis, as she examines the refractions of black performance, creativity, and desires to see and be seen.

-During her tenure as Director of the Black Film Center/Archive at Indiana University, Dr. Francis secured the acquisition of the papers of African film pioneer Paulin Soumanou Vieyra.
-She engaged the BFC/A’s varied publics through multiple curated film series, including Race Swap, Black Sun/White Moon and Love!
-I’m in Love! as well as the speaker series Black Film Nontheatrical, which featured visiting archivists and their collections, and Before Representation in which scholars discussed the racial underpinnings of media formations.
+During her tenure as Director of the Black Film Center & Archive at Indiana University, Dr. Francis led the archival team to secure Stéphane Vieyra's donation of the papers of African film pioneer Paulin Soumanou Vieyra.
+She engaged the BFCA’s varied publics through multiple curated film series, including Race Swap on predecessors to Jordan Peele's Get Out, Black Sun/White Moon, which explored Black cinematic imaginations of outer space and other worlds, and Love!
+I’m in Love! which celebrated the recovery of Something Good-Negro Kiss (1898) with a series of romantic dramas, as well as the speaker series Black Film Nontheatrical, which featured visiting archivists and their collections, and Before Representation in which scholars discussed the racial underpinnings of media formations.

-With her leadership, the BFC/A forged new partnerships and instituted a program of visiting research fellows as well as an initiative to bring in curators to explore the BFC/A's holdings.
-The BFC/A's speakers' roster includes several prominent and contemporary scholars, film exhibitors, and filmmakers, including Allyson Field, Numa Perrier, Michael Gillespie, Crystal Z. Campbell, Maori Holmes, Cheryl Dunye, Madeleine Hunt Ehrlich, TreaAndrea Russworm, and Blitz Bazawule, all of whom were brought to campus through vibrant collaborations with ARRAY, the IU Cinema, #DirectedbyWomen, and the Eskenazi School of Art, Architecture + Design.
+With her leadership, the BFCA forged new partnerships with the Criterion Channel and the Academy Film Archive while she instituted a program of visiting research fellows as well as an initiative to bring in curators to explore the BFCA's holdings.
+The BFCA's speakers' roster includes several prominent and contemporary scholars, film exhibitors, and filmmakers, including Allyson Field, Numa Perrier, Michael Gillespie, Crystal Z. Campbell, Maori Holmes, Cheryl Dunye, Madeleine Hunt Ehrlich, TreaAndrea Russworm, and Blitz Bazawule, all of whom were brought to campus through vibrant collaborations with ARRAY, the IU Cinema, #DirectedbyWomen, and the Eskenazi School of Art, Architecture + Design.
 In 2019 she co-curated Rough and Unequal: A Film by Kevin Jerome Everson with Betsy Stirratt, Director of the Eskenazi School of Art, Architecture + Design’s Grunwald Gallery, and in 2021 they published Rough and Unequal: A Film by Kevin Jerome Everson, a reflective exhibition catalog of essays, conversations, and photographs in dialogue with the 16mm installation.

 About Josephine Baker